 The client and UIT sign an NDA.

-On client’s request we organize a kickoff meeting.
+At the client’s request, we organize a kickoff meeting.

 Our middle+ developer reviews the code, following the agreed checklist.
-Project’s architecture, code, and documentation get checked.
+The project’s architecture, code, and documentation get checked.

 - Mobile/web application — two iterations from 16 hours.

 - PWA — one iteration from 16 hours.